 2. It is often said that the most fundamental principle in corporate insolvency is the principle of pari passu distribution - that all creditors of a certain class within the statutory scheme should be treated equally in the distribution (see Insolvency Rules 1986 r.4.181 and s107 of the Act); for the purposes of this paper, the focus will be the principle’s application to non-preferential unsecured creditors as a class.

 3. During prosperous times, a creditor’s ability to seek payment and enforcement against a company’s assets is governed by a ‘first come, first served’ or ‘race goes to the swiftest’ legal environment.
-During the company’s twilight, this environment is disorderly and unrestrained (at best unrestrained, at worst during the twilight period it could be described as a company asset dismemberment melee).
+During the company’s twilight, this environment can become disorderly, and unrestrained, would become a 'free for all', 'devil take the hindmost' legal environment (at worst, a company asset dismemberment melee).
 Once a company enters insolvency, this creditor environment is replaced by one where creditors hold general rights, standing alongside all others within their general body of creditors, to a rateable slice of the distribution of the net proceeds pari passu – see Re Gray’s Inn Construction Ltd 1 WLR 711 .
 The objective being that losses existing in the insolvency should be borne by the creditors equally, with each creditor receiving a certain number of pence per pound of debt.

 4. The law has long recognized and made provision for the inevitable temptation that arises in some involved with a company to attempt to circumvent or undermine the application of the pari passu principle during the company’s twilight - to place a particular existing creditor (typically, it is a creditor, but sureties and guarantors can also be recipients) into a position which will prove more advantageous to that particular creditor when the anticipated insolvency comes to pass - more advantageous in comparison to what that particular creditor would otherwise have been entitled to, standing alongside the other creditors pari passu.
 The uplift or improvement gained will have caused a corresponding detriment to the general body of creditors – distorting the ‘equal treatment’ ethos and frustrating the proper distribution of the general pool of assets to that body.